-Whether you’re visiting London on a weekend trip, a week, or longer, make sure to save some time to discover the culinary delights.
+Whether you’re visiting London on a weekend trip, a week, or longer, save some time to discover the culinary delights.
+One thing is sure: no matter when you visit, London offers brilliant food year-round.
 So, without further ado, let’s check out London for foodies!

 Here are the 15 best drink and food tours in London.

 Shoreditch is one of London’s most up-and-coming areas and here you can find everything from exclusive bars, to street food.
 So, what better place to start your foodie experience in London?